Whenever you see Pete, you will know you’re in for an experience.

-As you explore Viamede, you will come across a happy looking pig depicted on walls, stationary, and signs.
+As you explore Viamede, you will come across a happy looking pig depicted on walls and signs.
 That’s Pete the Pig, and he represents the great meaning food holds for us.

 Pete is named after Peter Robinson, the Canadian politician who arranged for the settlement of thousands of Irish immigrants on Scott’s Plains, now Peterborough.
-These settlers lived off the land, 150 years before the 100 mile diet began trending on Instagram.
-They ate what they could farm, forage, or fish, and didn’t waste much.
+These settlers lived off the land, ate what they could farm, forage, or fish, and didn’t waste much.
 They ate the Whole Hog.